 2019/2020 TUITION AND FEES

 The American University of Afghanistan (AUAF) has always supported an economically diverse student body, making an extraordinary education available to upper, middle, and lower-income students alike.
-AUAF’s financial aid program is need-based, though it does also take into account academic performance.
+AUAF’s financial aid program is merit-based.
 AUAF offers different financing and payment options to help reduce immediate out-of-pocket expenses and spread out payments over a manageable period.

 AUAF reserves the right to amend this policy without notice.